xudong7/tauri-rmusic/README.md

 ## Usage

-1. Launch the application
+1. **Launch the application**
+2. **Local Music**:
-2. Click "Choose Music Folder" to select a directory containing your music files
+   - Click "Choose Music Folder" to select a directory containing your music files
-3. The application will scan the selected folder for supported audio files
+   - The application will scan the selected folder for supported audio files
-4. Click on a song from the list to start playback
+   - Click on a song from the list to start playback
+3. **Online Music**:
+   - Navigate to the "Online Music" page using the header navigation
+   - Search for songs using keywords
+   - Click play button to stream music online
+   - Use download button to save songs locally
+4. **Playback Controls**:
-5. Use the playback controls to play, pause, and adjust volume
+   - Use the playback controls to play, pause, and adjust volume
-6. For online music, navigate to the "Online Music" page, search for songs, and play them
+   - Use space bar to toggle play/pause
+   - Use arrow keys to skip to next/previous track
+5. **Immersive Mode**:
+   - Click the album art in the player bar to enter full-screen immersive mode
+   - View synchronized lyrics and enjoy beautiful visual effects
+6. **Settings**:
+   - Click the settings icon to open preferences window
+   - Customize theme, download location, and other preferences

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## TODO

+- [ ] **Repeat Modes**: Single track repeat, playlist repeat, and shuffle modes
+- [ ] **Enhanced Settings Window**:
+  - [ ] Library scan preferences
+  - [ ] Cache management options
+- [ ] **Theme Customization**: Custom color schemes and accent colors
+- [ ] **Language Support**: Internationalization (i18n) for multiple languages
+- [ ] **More Music Sources**: Integration with additional music streaming APIs
+- [ ] **Import/Export**: Backup and restore music library and playlists
+- [ ] **Notification Support**: Now playing notifications with controls

 ## License